Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

 \begin{definition} Let $k\in\NN$, $r\in\NN^*$ and $w\in\RR\times\NN$.
 We say that $w$ is $(k,r)$-threatened if there exists $i\in\llbracket 0,r-1\rrbracket$ such that $w_i:=w+ih_k(v_+,1)\in\RR\times\NN$ is $k$-trapped. \end{definition}

-As we said before, the interest of a threatened point is that a particle starting in its vicinity runs a risk of being delayed at scale $H_k$.
-The idea is the following: since our particle cannot go much faster than $v_+$ with high probability (using Lemma \ref{l:bounds_on_p}), it cannot be too much on the right of $w_i$ at time $\pi_2(w)+ih_k$.
-Therefore, if $w_i$ is trapped, the particle runs the risk of being delayed between times $\pi_2(w)+ih_k$ and $\pi_2(w)+(i+1)h_k$, and this delay should be sufficient to entail a delay at scale $H_k=rh_k$.
-This heuristic idea will be made clearer in Section \ref{ss:delays}.
+As we said before, the interest of a threatened point is that a random walk starting in its vicinity runs a risk of being delayed at scale $H_k$.
+The idea is the following: since our random walk cannot go much faster than $v_+$ with high probability (using Lemma \ref{D:l:bounds_on_p}), it cannot be too much on the right of $w_i$ at time $\pi_2(w)+ih_k$.
+Therefore, if $w_i$ is trapped, the random walk runs the risk of being delayed between times $\pi_2(w)+ih_k$ and $\pi_2(w)+(i+1)h_k$, and this delay should be sufficient to entail a delay at scale $H_k=rh_k$.
+This heuristic idea will be made clearer in Section \ref{D:ss:delays}.
 For now, let us prove that if we choose $r$ large enough, the probability for a point to be threatened can be made arbitrarily close to $1$.